When Good Friday comes, we are always confronted with the question, “How can the death of the one, Jesus Christ be redemption for all?”

 7. He Looked Beyond My Fault and Saw My Need by Dottie Rambo

-The lyrics of “He Looked Beyond My Fault and Saw My Need” a song Dottie Rambo wrote in 1967 and her most popular song, express my sentiments so well that I’m always touched listening and singing this song.
+The lyrics of “He Looked Beyond My Fault and Saw My Need,” a song Dottie Rambo wrote in 1967 and her most famous song, express my sentiments so well that I’m always touched listening and singing this song.

 Amazing grace shall always be my song of praise,